Toisland Wold to Wharram Le Street

 Another kissing gate awaits near the top.
 Once through this, head towards a fingerpost in the corner of the field.
 Turn left and follow the field edge until you reach a stile on the right.
 Cross the stile onto a farm track between the fields.
 The views across the Wolds here are quite extensive in all directions.
 Once you’ve had your fill of scenery follow the farm track left towards the wood and continue down into the village of Thixendale.

 Once you’ve arrived in the village turn left along the main street passing the small shop on your left and the church on the right.

-Thixendale to Wharram Le Street
+Thixendale to Wharram Percy

-Towards the end of the village on the left is a lane which goes past the Cross Keys pub and leads to the entrance of the field containing Thixendale Cricket Club.
+Towards the end of the village on the left is a lane that goes past the Cross Keys pub and leads to the entrance of the field containing Thixendale Cricket Club.
 Walk past the clubhouse and follow the path rising up on the left.
 At a fingerpost in the fence line cross onto a farm track.
 You can see a gate ahead leading to a path that climbs steeply up the side of Court Dale.

 The path then runs along the top edge of Court Dale with some great views, if you are tall enough to see over the bushes which cover the hillside.
 The path then turns right into the corner of the field to another gate.
 Head through this gate and keep in an uphill direction with the field boundary on your left.
 The path then joins a track.

 Turn left onto the track and follow the Chalkland Way signs towards North Plantation.
 At the next T-junction, the Centenary Way rejoins the Wolds Way.
 Turn right here to walk through two gates, eventually reaching a path junction close to a metal gate.
 Turn left here and continue to walk along the top edge of Deep Dale.
 When the tower of the church at Wharram Percy comes into view, the path descends down to the deserted medieval settlement.